 Vit.
 R: A few cloves of garlic

-If you don't have the time and knowledge to create a balanced diet for yourself that can provide the right amount of vitamins, then I can help with this. , which I compose according to your individual characteristics and goals.
-This will help you improve your health, feel more invigorated and lose those extra pounds, if any.
+If you do not have the time and knowledge to create a balanced diet for yourself that can provide the right amount of vitamins, then I can help with this. , which I compose according to your individual characteristics and goals.
+This will help you improve your health, feel more energetic and lose extra pounds, if any.